sachie/react-quickstart/README.md

 - **_CSS Modules_** to avoid classname clashing and neatly organize stylesheets.
 Learn more about CSS modules [here](https://create-react-app.dev/docs/adding-a-css-modules-stylesheet/).
 Shared/global styles and scss variables can go in `/src/assets/styles`.
 Basic examples of modules, variables and class combing are included.

 - **_Eslint, Stylelint, Prettier_** and comprehensive configs for each, to lint all your files **as you code**, and keep a consistent coding style within the project.
-Some highlights include: automatic import verification and sorting, clear tag spacing, filename checking, css animation performance and browser-unsupported feature checking, etc.
+Some highlights include: automatic import verification and sorting, clear tag spacing, test file linting, filename checking, css animation performance and browser-unsupported feature checking, etc.

 - **_Additional scripts_** for lint checking and fixing with ease, as well as the default scripts created by CRA.